Astaxanthin is one of the most powerful antioxidants in the world.

-Natural astaxanthin, which is obtained from foods such as salmon.
+In addition, natural astaxanthin is also obtained from foods such as salmon.

 Natural Astaxanthin, using the genetically modified yeast Phaffia rhodozyma.

-Synthetic astaxanthin is made from petroleum in a complicated process and is now the world’s most widely sold form of astaxanthin.
+Synthetic astaxanthin is made from petroleum in a complicated process and by now is the world’s most widely sold form of astaxanthin.

 If according to the declaration, the salmon was fed with natural astaxanthin, it could be that he actually received high-quality astaxanthin from microalgae.